Banauli Donauli

 Banauli is a village or Ward No. 07 in Pipra Rural Municipality of Mahottari District in the Madhesh Pradesh (Mithila region) of south-eastern Nepal.
-At the time of the 2011 Nepal census it had a population of 4577 people living in 944 individual households.
-It is very near Thakurpati and Jankpurdham city.
+According to the Nepal population census 2021, the population of the village is 4715.
+It is located at South near the city of Janakpur.

 In the village the major inhabitants are Maithil Brahmins (highest in Nepal) Bhumihar, Dhanuk, Shahu, Lohar, Mukhiya, Das etc.

+Formerly this Village was under Banauli-Donauli Village Development Committee of Mahottari district however after the provincial distribution of the country, it lies in Pipara Rural Municipality of Mahottari district in Madhesh Pradesh.